Packages

 nix profile remove 3

-is the index of the package when running nix profile list
+where 3 is the index of the package when running nix profile list.

 For more options around managing nix user profiles, see the docs.